Wesleyan at a Glance

 - Freeman Asian Scholars Program: full tuition scholarships for 11 of the finest students from Asia per class (1 from each of 11 countries).
 There are more than 40 Freeman Scholars enrolled today.

-- 396 faculty members.
+- Over 400 faculty members.
 All teach undergraduates while remaining active as scholars and researchers.

 - 8:1 student-faculty ratio

-- Bachelor of arts, master's degree, master of arts in liberal studies, master of philosophy in liberal arts, and PhD in 6 disciplines
+- Bachelor of arts, master of arts, master of arts in liberal studies, master of arts in performance curation, master of philosophy in liberal arts, and doctoral degrees (in 6 disciplines)

-- More than 1,000 courses offered in 46 departments, 45 major fields of study, 11 minor fields of study
+- More than 1,000 courses offered in 45 major fields of study, 14 minor fields of study and 12 certificate programs

 - More than 800 individual tutorials and private music lessons